-I have found when I determine to complete a task in a certain period of time, I can usually get it accomplished in that time.
-This isn’t always the case but very often it is.
+I have found that when I determine to complete a task in a certain period of time, I can usually get it accomplished in that time.
+This isn’t always the case, but very often it is.

 Set a timer and determine to get XYZ accomplished within 20 or 30 minutes.
 You might be surprised at how much you can accomplish when you focus!

-There will never be enough hours in the day but if we are diligent, strategic and focused we can accomplish more by being smarter with the limited time we have.
+There will never be enough hours in the day, but if we are diligent, strategic, and focused, we can accomplish more by being smarter with our limited time.

 What are your secrets to time management?